 4. Tank Like You Would Not Believe

-I know a lot of people won’t like the idea of their favorite team hitting the dumpster but let’s be real.
-There are three portions of the draft.
-The lottery, mid-round, and the late first round.
+I know a lot of people don't like the idea of their favorite team hitting the dumpster, but let’s be real.
+There are three portions of the draft: the lottery, mid-round, and the late first round.
 A rebuilding team needs to get the earliest pick it can.
-If it doesn’t, it will end up like one of those teams that is constantly terrible because they only draft in the middle of the first round, unable to acquire a franchise-type player that is young enough to keep the team relevant for the next ten years (Hawks much?)
-Would you rather be the eighth seed for five years or be the worst team only to win a championship in the next few seasons?
-Exactly.
-It’s all about speed with a rebuild.
-The worse the team is, the higher the pick, and the quicker the team can climb out of the dumpster and into the limelight.
-One cannot simply tell their players to do awful though, that’s frowned upon.
-Instead, the GM needs to help the team out by trading any good players they have.
-The 76ers recently did this with Evan Turner.
-It’s not that he wasn’t a good building block, he was too good.
-His excellent play was detrimental to the team tanking because he was gathering them too many wins.
+If it doesn’t, it will end up like one of those teams that are constantly terrible because they only draft in the middle of the first round, unable to acquire a franchise-type player that is young enough to keep the team relevant for the next ten years (Hawks much?).

 5. Get a Franchise Player or Two